 (In terms of dollars: At this moment, the Class A ADR are $64.56 and the Class B ADR are $67.05.
 If you use the Scrip program to sidestep the Dutch dividend withholding tax, and you are exempt from U.S. taxes because you are in a retirement account, you’re still getting $0.90 in dividends per quarter based on the most recent payment.
 Yet, you’re paying less for it through the Class A; hence, the higher yield for those who can take advantage of this magical combination of circumstances.)

 Why didn’t I do this?
 My approach is different.
 I pool my dividends at the bottom of the accounts, and mix the money with fresh deposits.
 That combined pile of capital is then redeployed based on the best opportunities I see at the moment.
 That means I don’t always reinvest the dividends into the security that originally paid them, though I think that in a diversified portfolio, that is probably best for the average investor.
-That is the approach I take for the family member accounts I control.
+That is the approach I take for most of the family member accounts I control.

 For regular taxable brokerage accounts, I think Royal Dutch Shell should create a special Class C ADR for Americans that only distributes dividends in the form of additional shares, rather than giving the investor the option of receiving cash.
 It would create a large tax advantage for investors in the United States, who could convert dividend taxes into deferred capital gains.
 Benjamin Graham actually wrote about a hypothetical company doing this back in the 1934 edition of Security Analysis, but one of the only times I’ve come across a firm that issues regular stock dividends is Tootsie Roll Industries, which sends both cash and stock to its owners at the end of the year.